surendraguna/C-Language/README.md

 # C-Language
-C basic Programs and Data Structures in c.
+Data Structures in c and C basic Programs.